B-brane transport in anomalous (2,2) models and localization: Central charge of B-branes from K-theory

-In order to apply the machinery reviewed in the previous subsection, we first need to connect the fan description with the GLSM data.
-This a well known construction.
-Part of the data of the abelian GLSM is given by a $r\times d$ matrix of charges~$Q_{\alpha}^{j}$.
+Part of the data of an abelian GLSM with \emph{connected} gauge group $U(1)^r$ is an $r\times d$ matrix of charges~$Q_{\alpha}^{j}$.
 This matrix gives relations between $d$ vectors on the lattice $N$, of rank $d-r$.
 This lattice can be constructed as a quotient